DH9GMB/balefire/src/content/docs/censorship/Toolkits/tracevis.md

 posted: 2024-09-21T21:00:00.000Z
 ---
 ### Overview
-TraceVis is a research project whose main goal is to find middleboxes.
-Where a packet is tampered with or blocked.
-This tool also has other features such as downloading and visualizing traceroute data from RIPE Atlas probes.
+**TraceVis** is a research-focused software toolkit designed to identify network middleboxes that tamper with or block packets.
+It also offers functionality for downloading and visualizing traceroute data from RIPE Atlas probes, making it a powerful tool for analyzing network paths and interference.

 [Learn more](https://github.com/wikicensorship/tracevis)